wexlergroup/FreeBird.jl/docs/src/tutorials.md

 The first argument is the on-site energy, and the second argument is the list of n-th nearest-neighbors energy.
 The third argument is the unit of the energy.

-To run exact enumeration, we only need a initial walker/lattice configuration, and the Hamiltonian.
+To run exact enumeration, we only need a initial walker/lattice configuration and the Hamiltonian.
 Let's run the exact enumeration:

 ````@example quick_start